 In short, WordPress can be used to create almost any type of website.
 You just need to find the right WordPress theme or plugin to help you do it (more on this later).

 If you are new to WordPress, you may be confused by the fact that there are two versions of WordPress located at different domain names.

 The self-hosted version of WordPress found at WordPress.org is more popular as it is, generally speaking, much more flexible.
 There are no restrictions on how you use the self-hosted version of WordPress, therefore you can customize your website as you see fit and retain full control over your content.

-As the name suggests, with the self-hosted version of WordPress, you need to purchase a website hosting package from a company such as Kinsta or Siteground so that your website remains online 24 hours per day.
+As the name suggests, with the self-hosted version of WordPress, you need to purchase a website hosting package from a company such as WP Engine (our review + coupon) or Kinsta (our review) so that your website remains online 24 hours per day.

 Historically, building a website with the self-hosted version of WordPress required the website owner to handle most administrative tasks.
 In addition to installing WordPress, you had to manage updates for WordPress and for your installed WordPress themes and plugins.
 You also had to maintain website backups and keep your website secure to prevent hackers from infiltrating your website.

 Whilst weekly maintenance remains an essential task for most WordPress users, the arrival of managed WordPress hosting companies has removed the need to do everything yourself as they handle most administrative tasks for you.

 In contrast, WordPress.com is a hosted publishing service that hosts WordPress for you.
 This allows you to focus all your time on updating and marketing your website.

 It is free to sign up to WordPress.com and launch your own website, however you need to upgrade to the $4 per month personal plan in order to use your own domain name and remove advertising.